Aryan-Poonacha/aryanpoonacha-databricks-individualproject-3/README.md

+# IDS 706 - Individual Project 3

+In this project, we expand upon the pipeline created in miniproject 11 to create complex data ETL and finally complex visualizations that are able to communicate key data insights in an automated data pipeline with an automatic trigger.

 # Databricks Data Pipeline

 In this project we create a data pipeline with Databricks.
 This pipeline integrates data sources and destinations, loading, processing and querying the data in the pipeline effectively.